Over-squashing in Spatiotemporal Graph Neural Networks: Proofs

 Note that it is the product of $r_0^l$ and a degree $i$ polynomial in $l$, therefore in order to see the behaviour as $l\rightarrow \infty$ it suffices to study the leading term $\frac{l^i}{i!r_0^i} (\rmN^i)_{i0}$ and the factor of $r_0^l$.
 Additionally, due to the strictly lower triangular structure of $\rmN$, we have $(\rmN^i)_{i0} = r_1^i$.
 This follows from the fact that, in a directed acyclic graph as the one described by $\rmN$, there exists a unique directed path of length $i$ from the $i$-th node to the sink node $0$.
 Each edge along this path contributes a multiplicative factor of $r_1$, resulting in a total weight of $r_1^i$ for the path.
 Applying the same reasoning with $i$ replaced by $j<i$, we can study the ratio

 which proves the proposition. \end{proof}

 The proposition that follows shows that the powers \(\rmR_{N}^{k}\) converge to the rank–one matrix \(\vone\ve_{0}^{\top}\).
 In probabilistic terms, the normalization turns the temporal topology into an absorbing Markov chain whose unique absorbing state is the last time step.
-Consequently, the influence of any time step $t-i$ concentrates on $t$ as the depth grows, eventually reaching a uniform sensitivity of the last time step over the entire sequence.
+Consequently, the influence of any time step $t-i$ concentrates on $t$ as the depth grows, eventually reaching a uniform sensitivity of the last time step over the entire sequence. \autoref{fig:tcn_sensitivity} shows a comparison between the sensitivity curves as a function of the (backward) temporal distance from the last time step for increasingly deeper \glspl{tcn} in the case of standard (a) and normalized (b) convolutions.

 \begin{proposition} Let $\rmR\in\sR_{\scalemath{.65}{\scalemath{.85}{\geq} 0}}^{T\times T}$ be a positive, real, lower–triangular Toeplitz band matrix with lower bandwidth $P-1$, i.e., with \( \left(\rmR\right)_{ij} = r_{i-j} \) for \( 0 \le i-j < P \), and let $P\geq 2$, $r_1\neq 0$, and $r_0\neq 0$.
 We define $\rmR_{N}:=\diag(\rmR\vone)^{-1}\rmR$ to be the row–normalized matrix $\rmR$ ($\vone$ is the all–ones vector).
 Then